jordles/notes/System Analyst.md

   - Affordable mix of features
   - Achievement of Objectives
   - Value changes over time and circumstances
-- Utility - functionality offered by product or service to meet a particular need; fit for purpose (improve Customer Performance OR Reduce/Remove Customer Constraints)
+- Utility - functionality offered by product or service to meet a particular need; fit for purpose (improve Customer Performance OR Reduce/Remove Customer Constraints); how well it meets user needs. functionality offered by product or service to meet a particular need;
   - Fit for purpose (works as designed)
   - Improves probability of achieving outcomes
   - Improves customer performance capability
   - Reduces customer constraints
-- Warranty - fit for use (guaranteed consistency of delivery; Assurance & Quality of product/service), Decreases Performance Variation (Attributes of the system)
+- Warranty - fit for use (guaranteed consistency of delivery; Assurance & Quality of product/service), Decreases Performance Variation (Attributes of the system); Quality of the service or product; how well it meets user needs in terms of performance, reliability, and support.
+You trust it to be available, supported, and secure.
   - Availability - when needed
   - Capacity - Adequate for business needs
   - IT Service Continuity - Major disruption recovery